All services provided through video/telehealth modality.

-- Career Counseling sessions: $95 in office or first video session / $80 for subsequent video sessions
+- Career Counseling sessions: $95 for first intake session / $85* for subsequent sessions

 - Premarital Counseling: